bartenbach/pumpkins_pool/README.md

 The first two keys are required many times a second and must remain on the Validator server, but are also backed up nightly.
 The third keypair is the *Authorized Withdrawer* Keypair, which is stored offline in cold storage in an actual vault.
 There is absolutely no risk of the key being compromised as it is not physically connected to a computer.

 #### Could I lose my tokens?
-No, this is not currently possible.
-However, the Solana foundation plans to implement slashing in the future, so it still makes sense to choose your validator wisely.

-### Sign me up! 🌎
+No, this is not possible.
+You remain in full control of your tokens at all times, even if the validator goes offline.
+This is because the record of your delegated stake lives on the blockchain which is distributed globally (not just on one validator).

+You will always be able to reclaim your tokens.

+# Join us in World Domination! 🌎
 To delegate stake to Pumpkin's Pool and start earning rewards, delegate to vote account ```DsiG71AvUHUEo9rMMHqM9NAWQ6ptguRAHyot6wGzLJjx```

 If you're not sure where to start, you can use one of the following Wallet guides: